Skip to content

 Difference between New York Sightseeing Day Pass and New York Pass

 What is the difference between the New York Sightseeing Day Pass and the New York Pass?
 The New York Sightseeing Day Pass and the New York Pass are discount passes for New York with which you can get the most out of your stay.
 You can visit unlimited attractions with both passes.
 There are differences between the passes with regards to the attractions and tours that are included.
-Do you prefer to sightsee at your own pace?
-Then go for the New York Sightseeing Flex Pass.

 Tours and attractions

-Both the New York Sightseeing Day Pass and the New York Pass are valid for over 100 tours and attractions.
-With both you can visit, along with many more, the Empire State Building, Top of the Rock, Edge, Liberty Island, and MoMa.
-With the Day Pass, it’s possible to take the Hornblower Alive After Five Cruise.
-The New York Pass includes all Circle Line Cruises, as well as the Best of NYC and Sunset Cruise.
+Both the New York Sightseeing Day Pass and the New York Pass are valid for 105+ tours and attractions.
+With both you can visit, along with many more, the Empire State Building, Edge, and MoMa.
+With both passes, you can take a sightseeing cruise, but the options vary.

 The main difference is that with the Day Pass you can visit Central Park Zoo, Bronx Zoo, Woodbury Common Premium Outlets, and it offers a transfer from one of the airports to Manhattan.
 These are not included with the New York Pass.
 In addition, you can have a free or heavily discounted lunch.
-With the New York Pass, you can visit the 9/11 Museum.

 Hop-on Hop-off bus

-Difference between New York Sightseeing Day Pass and New York Pass - Hop on Hop off Bus New York Sightseeing Day Pass vs New York Pass Empire State Building
+Difference between New York Sightseeing Day Pass and New York Pass - Hop on Hop off Bus New York Sightseeing Day Pass vs New York Pass - Empire State Building

 Observation deck